fastapi/fastapi/docs/tutorial/sql-databases.md

 **FastAPI** doesn't require you to use a SQL (relational) database.

-But you can use relational database that you want.
+But you can use any relational database that you want.

 Here we'll see an example using <a href="https://www.sqlalchemy.org/" target="_blank">SQLAlchemy</a>.